astorm/php-github-api/README.md

 # php-github-api

-a slight package to make KnpLabs/php-github-api installation a one step affair.
+A [composer metapackage] that makes [the great KnpLabs/php-github-api](https://github.com/KnpLabs/php-github-api) package slightly easier to work with.